by Michael King

 Additionally — though difficult to predict from an investment standpoint — we expect to see a large surge in bioinformatics sales as more pharmaceutical and biotech companies seek out leading data-mining, integration, and management software to analyze increasing amounts of genetic and proteomic information.

 Most recently, the drive for strong informatics and the clear sign of continued consolidation in the struggling genomics industry was exemplified by Exelixis’ acquisition of Genomica.
 Overall, we believe some of the winners will be Lion Bioscience’s SRS system for integration and organization and Compugen’s proprietary Leads 2.0 gene discovery software for mining the public genomic databases and linking the public genome to expressed proteins.

 It remains unclear how many of the early genomics names will survive the turmoil of the economy, climate of the capital markets, and potential acquisitions.
 But we expect several GTI companies to begin to license specific candidate genes to collaborative partners and co-develop preclinical compounds developing further value.
 Overall, with a number of drivers ranging from novel innovations and collaborations to mergers and acquisitions, we believe the sector will rebound in 2002.

 Michael G. King, Jr., is a managing director and senior biotechnology analyst focusing on the genomics sector for Robertson Stephens.

 Robertson Stephens research analyst Edward Tenthoff and research associate Ellen Lubman also contribute to Genomoney.

-Robertson Stephens, which has not independently verified the information contained in this article, maintains a market in the shares of Orchid Biosciences and has been a managing or comanaging underwriter or has privately placed securities of this company within the past three years.
+Robertson Stephens, which has not independently verified the information contained in this article, maintains a market in the shares of Affymetrix, Compugen, Lion Bioscience, Orchid BioSciences, and Sequenom, and has been a managing or comanaging underwriter or has privately placed securities for these companies within the past three years.